Immigration lawyers in Canada discuss the potential results of such a measure

 This summer, the European Commission will make a decision on whether or not it will require visas from visiting Canadians.
 As observed by Michelle Zilio of The Globe and Mail, this topic comes at a critical time: when Canada and the European Union (EU) are working to build closer ties and ratify a historic free-trade deal.

-Canada currently requires Romanians and Bulgarians to have visitor visas in order to visit or transit though Canada.
+Canada currently requires Romanians and Bulgarians to have visitor visas in order to visit or transit through Canada.
 As for the United States, they currently require visas for citizens from five EU member states: Poland, Croatia, Cyprus, Bulgaria and Romania.

 Immigration, Refugees and Citizenship Canada explained that “Canada’s visa policy is not based on reciprocity.
 Rather, Canada must be satisfied that countries meet its criteria for a visa exemption”.
 The criteria not met by Bulgaria and Romania include migration issues, security of travel documents, public safety, border management and human rights.